Old Bar - Manning Point - Red Head

 Old Bar - Manning Point - Red Head ranks among the oldest 10% of areas nationwide

-The median age of Old Bar - Manning Point - Red Head is 53, which is significantly higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
-Compared to Rest of NSW, Old Bar - Manning Point - Red Head has a higher concentration of residents aged 65-74 (19.6%), but fewer residents aged 25-34 (7.5%).
-This concentration of 65-74 year-olds is well above the national figure of 9.4%.
-According to the 2021 Census, the population aged 75 to 84 has grown from 9.8% to 11.1%, while the 45 to 54 age group has declined from 12.0% to 11.0%.
-By 2041, demographic projections indicate significant shifts in Old Bar - Manning Point - Red Head's age structure.
-Notably, the 65 to 74 age group is projected to grow by 31%, adding 802 people and reaching a total of 3,411 from the current figure of 2,608.
+Old Bar - Manning Point - Red Head has a median age of 53, which is considerably higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
+Relative to Rest of NSW, Old Bar - Manning Point - Red Head has a higher concentration of 65-74 residents at 19.6%, but fewer 25-34 year-olds at 7.5%.
+This 65-74 concentration is well above the national figure of 9.4%.
+Between the 2021 Census and present, the 75 to 84 age group has grown from 9.8% to 11.1% of the population.
+Conversely, the 45 to 54 cohort has declined from 12.0% to 11.0%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Old Bar - Manning Point - Red Head's age structure.
+The 65 to 74 group is projected to grow by 30%, reaching 3,411 from 2,620.

 Frequently Asked Questions - Age